tbela99/tab/Docs/Tab.md

 ### Arguments:

 - index - (*int*) index of the panel to display.
+- direction - (*int*, optional) direction of the animation. allowed values are -1 for right to left and 1 for left to right. this is used in Tab.plugins.Move when [circular][] is true

 ### Returns:

 * (*object*) - This Tab instance.

+[circular]: [Tab.Plugins.Move#Tabs-plugins:options]